Eschatologue/CM_wiki/docs/character-creation/race/human.md

 #### :material-lightbulb-on: Proficiencies

-- **Language**

-    You can speak, read, and write Common and Two extra language of your choice.
+- **Language.** You can speak, read, and write Common and Two extra language of your choice.

-- **Tools**

-    You gain proficiency in one set of Artisan's Tools or one Gaming Set of your choice.
+- **Tools.** You gain proficiency in one set of Artisan's Tools or one Gaming Set of your choice.

-- **Skills**

-    You gain proficiency in two skills of your choice.
+- **Skills.** You gain proficiency in two skills of your choice.

-#### :material-cards-playing-diamond: Human's Flexibility

-You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.

 ### Gallian Lineage